NormalUhr/yihua-zhang/_posts/2022-05-05-trojan-lth-cvpr22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
     Figure 1.
-An overview of our proposal: Weight pruning identifies the ‘winning Trojan ticket’, which can be used for Trojan detection and recovery.
+An overview of our proposal: Trojan features learned by backdoored attacks are significantly more stable against pruning than benign features.
+Therefore, Trojan attacks can be uncovered through the pruning dynamics of the Trojan model.
+Weight pruning identifies the ‘winning Trojan ticket’, which can be used for Trojan detection and recovery.
 </div>

 Leveraging LTH-oriented iterative magnitude pruning (IMP), the ‘winning Trojan Ticket’ can be discovered, which preserves the Trojan attack performance while retaining chance-level performance on clean inputs.